luci/luci-go/vpython/README.md

 `vpython`.

 `vpython` works with a default Python environment out of the box.
-To add vendored packges, you need to define an environment specification file that describes which wheels to install.
+To add vendored packages, you need to define an environment specification file that describes which wheels to install.

 An environment specification file is a text protobuf defined as `Spec`